Operation Tiger (1994): Aftermath

 Fikret Abdić was able to recapture the territory in November 1994 in Operation Spider.
 It was renamed to "Republic of Western Bosnia" in 1995.

-As a consequence of the 1995 Operation Storm, the Republic of Western Bosnia was dissolved, its forces defeated and its territory was incorporated into the Federation of Bosnia and Herzegovina (present day Una-Sana Canton).
+As a consequence of the 1995 Operation Storm, the Republic of Western Bosnia was dissolved, its forces defeated and its territory was incorporated into the Federation of Bosnia and Herzegovina (present-day Una-Sana Canton).

-Fikret Abdić was arrested and after the war he was convicted for acts of war crimes against civilian Bosniaks that stayed loyal to the Republic of Bosnia and Herzegovina.
-The government of Bosnia-Herzegovina charged him with the deaths of 121 civilians and three prisoners of war, and the wounding of 400 civilians in the Bihać region.
+Fikret Abdić was arrested and after the war he was convicted for acts of war crimes against civilian Bosniaks who stayed loyal to the Republic of Bosnia and Herzegovina.
+The government of Bosnia-Herzegovina charged him with the deaths of 121 civilians and three prisoners of war and the wounding of 400 civilians in the Bihać region.
 Croatia, where he had taken refuge, refused to extradite him, but he was put on trial there.
 In 2002 he was sentenced to 20 years in prison for war crimes committed in the area of the "Bihać pocket".
 In 2005 the Croatian Supreme Court reduced the sentence to 15 years.

 Other major counterattacks by both Croatian and Bosnian forces in western Bosnia included Croatian Operation Mistral 2 (September 1995) and Bosnian Operation Sana (October 1995).
 Further offensives were ended by the signing of the Dayton Agreement, largely thanks to pressure from those operations and the NATO bombardment of Bosnian Serbs.

 The Serbian population of those areas of Croatia and Bosnia and Herzegovina fled east, to Banja Luka and as far as Vojvodina and Kosovo.
 The United Nations estimated there were 150,000-200,000 refugees from Croatia alone.
 The number of refugees from western Bosnia is unknown.